Create the urgency

 mation.
 This is usually the date of an important party or event.

 Here is what you can do with this bit of information.
 Let’s assume the event is an outdoor graduation party in the third week of June, and you’re selling a house patio.
 I would remind my customer of the stubborn winter we experienced last year, the rainy spring and the surprise “add ons” people have us do once we’re working on their projects.
 I would let them know that it would be prudent to schedule their start date at least two full months ahead of their completion date.
 Explain how this will allow the plantings, grass and fencing to be completed as well.
 These customers are planners and will appreciate your expertise on scheduling.
+I would often commend them for planning and to take advantage of “being ahead of the curve.”
+I would encourage them to secure their spot in the spring schedule.
+They have time on their side, but not much time.
+Spring schedules book solid quickly.

 I would also encourage them to get as much done in the fall as possible for the same reasons.
 I would tell them they would be assured of having the entire season to enjoy their new project, even as spring begins to warm up.
 This strategy may allow you to schedule their project into two different phases, hardscape in the fall and landscaping in the spring.